Qazeer/artefacts.help/pages/windows/powershell_transcript.md

   - The `PowerShell` edition (`desktop`, `core`) and version used.

-  - Each commands entered / typed in the session, their working directory (as the `PowerSehll` prompt is logged as well), and their respective `stdout` and `stderr` outputs.
+  - Each commands entered/typed in the session, their working directory (as the `PowerSehll` prompt is logged as well), and their respective `stdout` and `stderr` outputs.